slowernews/wisdom-tldr/chapters/chapter_appendix.md

 "A great reason to buy instead of renting is that you get to fire your landlord."
 -- Naval Ravikant*

+> *"It is a wise man who lives with money in the bank, it is a fool who dies that way."
+-- Proverb*

 ### On investment comfort zone

 > *"When forced to choose, I will not trade even a night’s sleep for the chance of extra profits."